 Under Alternative A (No-action), existing deer management and monitoring efforts would continue.
 No new actions would be taken to reduce the effects of deer overbrowsing or to address CWD.
 The action alternatives include various methods to reduce and maintain the deer population at an appropriate density to achieve plan objectives.
 Alternative B (Combined Nonlethal Actions) would include rotational fencing of select forested areas of the park and the use of reproductive controls, when available and feasible.
-The park also would increase its CWD surveillance efforts.
+The park also would increase its CWD surveillance efforts if CWD is confirmed within five miles of the park boundary or the park falls within a state-established CWD containment zone.
 Alternative C (Combined Lethal Actions) would implement sharpshooting with firearms, as well as limited capture and euthanasia where necessary.
-Alternative D (Combined Lethal and Nonlethal Actions) would include the reproductive controls included in Alternative B and the lethal actions included in Alternative C. Both Alternatives C and D would implement the full CWD Response Plan, which includes increased surveillance and reduction of the deer herd to minimize the probability of spread of CWD.
+Alternative D (Combined Lethal and Nonlethal Actions) is the NPS Preferred Alternative.
+This alternative would include the reproductive controls included in Alternative B and the lethal actions included in Alternative C. Under Alternative D, the park would implement sharpshooting to rapidly reduce the deer population to the initial deer density goal.
+Reproductive control would be implemented to maintain the deer population at the deer density goal if/when a chemical reproductive control agent that meets criteria established in the plan/EIS becomes available.
+Should an acceptable reproductive control agent not become available or is ineffective, then sharpshooting would continue to be implemented as a population maintenance tool.
+Both Alternatives C and D would implement the full CWD Response Plan, which includes increased surveillance and, if CWD is confirmed within five miles of the park boundary or the park falls within a state-established CWD containment zone, lethal removal of deer within the park for the purposes of assessing disease presence, prevalence, and distribution.
+These actions may also minimize the likelihood of CWD becoming established, minimize the likelihood of amplification and spread if the disease is introduced, and promote elimination of CWD, if possible.
+The NPS reviewed public comments received on the draft plan/EIS and made some modifications to the plan which are included in this Final plan/EIS.
+These changes are summarized in the Executive Summary.

-The potential environmental consequences of the alternatives are addressed for vegetation, white-tailed deer population, other wildlife and wildlife habitat, special status species, cultural landscapes, historic structures, archeological resources, visitor use and experience, socioeconomic resources and adjacent lands, public safety, and park operations.
+The potential environmental consequences of the alternatives are addressed for vegetation, white-tailed deer population, other wildlife and wildlife habitat, special status species (plants and animals), cultural landscapes, historic structures, archeological resources, visitor use and experience, socioeconomic resources and adjacent lands, public safety, and park operations.
 Under Alternative A, no action would be taken to reverse the expected long-term continued growth in the deer population, and damage to natural and cultural resources would likely continue.
-The analysis indicates that impairment to vegetation and special status plant species; other wildlife habitat, and special status animal species; cultural landscapes; historic structures; and archeological resources could result if Alternative A was implemented.
+The analysis indicates that impairment to vegetation and special status plant species; other wildlife, wildlife habitat, and special status animal species; cultural landscapes; historic structures; and archeological resources could result if Alternative A was implemented.
+Analysis also indicates that the implementation of the NPS Preferred Alternative (Alternative D) would not result in impairment of any of the resources and values of Valley Forge NHP.